The Shortest History

-Now Knowmads has on average 25 students present and has over 80 alumni spread around the world, of whom to our current knowledge not one is, or at the least feels, unemployed.
+Now Knowmads has on average 25 students present per year and has over 100 alumni spread around the world, of whom to our current knowledge not one is, or at the least feels, unemployed.

 There are those who see in the world, those who care about what they see and those who act upon it.
 This school is about those who act.
 Such people started the school and such people attend.
 Everyone mentioned in the story has seen that the dominating educational system in one or more ways fails.
 It fails to help our students to prepare for a future we don’t know yet, fails to see them as people, rather than future workers and fails to help them become builders of the better society we all know needs to happen.
 Like we see most educations train people to be compliant workers in stable organizations, whereas the world is changing very fast.
 Entrepreneurship has become essential in times of change.
 New visions for education, economy and society are desperately needed, together with young professional people who can navigate and develop their own paths through the chaos.
 Or as sir Ken Robinson said: “We need schools that prepare people for a future we don’t know yet.”
 Such schools and it’s (former) students may be essential for our collective future and our ability to adapt and influence the world around us in constructive ways.
 Such people made this story happen.

 Perhaps it all started with one Thomas Heide in the late eighties, seeking to start a school that should become “a home for lost geniuses”, that later became KaosPilots.
 Perhaps it started when Uffe Elbæk grew KaosPilots to international fame during the nineties.
 Perhaps it started in 2004 when Floris Koot and Peter Linde organized a conference (Changing Paradigms) around chaos and complexity, with the secret mission to establish a school based on the best outcomes.
-This later became KaosPilots Netherlands, where Pieter Spinder joined as team coach.
-Then the story seemed to end when Peter Linde and Martin Cadee pulled the plug.
-They found rather than build an open source cooperation Koaspilots seemed to opt more for the top-down franchise approach, with a high membership fee.
-Funding was hard all the time.
+This later became KaosPilots Netherlands set up by Peter Linde, Martin Cadee, Floris Koot and several others.
+Later Pieter Spinder joined as team coach.
+Then the story seemed to end when Peter Linde and Martin Cadee pulled the plug after two years when KaosPilots moved away from the exciting original open source collaboration towards top-down franchise concept aimed at controlling the brand and making money.
 Running a school outside the dominating system is a very trying thing to do.
 It was then, it is so now.
 Conviction may be all that you have.
 So perhaps Knowmads started when Pieter Spinder, was, a little berated, watching the Tour de France in 2009 and his son Jelte asked him: “Perhaps you should start your own school?”
 Perhaps it started on a boat in Rotterdam, one night later that summer when a group of entrepreneurs and educators sat together, trying to make sense of the situation after the break with KaosPilots.
 They wanted to combine their years of experience and experiment in creating the best possible education and dreamed of possibilities.
 Perhaps it started when Pieter Spinder, with his big hearted enthusiasm, formed a team of several former KaosPilots Netherlands students.
 Jord Hilstra brought his listening.
 Guus Wink his straightforwardness, Carianne Vermaak her intelligence, Alex Falk his doers mentality, Selma Steenhuysen her values.
 Added to this team were Tsila Piran who brought her wisdom, Floris Koot with his creativity, Pieter Kuipers who brought his marketing skills and Anna Pauzenga brought her apple pies.

 Everyone can tell you different tales when and how it started.
 Reality is complex and can’t offer straight up stories.
 Any attempt is actually bad education distorting how young people expect reality to be.
 In the end though we can see, Pieter lit the fire and a bunch of gifted people brought wood to make the fire bigger.
 Our first students came from all corners of the world: South Korea, USA, Brazil, Swiss, Germany and Netherlands.